hantianjz/semhl.nvim/TEST_SUMMARY.md

 =========================================

 Running unit tests only...
+(Use --all to include manual specs; they may be flaky in headless mode)

-Success:  12
+Success:  20
 Failed :   0
 Errors :   0
 =========================================
 ✓ All tests passed!
 =========================================